NickTheDev/typetrial/README.md

 # typetrial
-Sleek and modern typing test app.
+Measure your typing skills in a sleek and modern one minute exam app.